 Although Canada and Tunisia lack a bilateral extradition treaty, both are parties to the UN Convention against Corruption (UNCAC) and the UN Convention against Transnational Organised Crime (UNTOC), which permit extradition in accordance with Canadian law and the Charter of Rights and Freedoms.
 Canada has also introduced the Freezing Assets of Corrupt Foreign Officials (Tunisia and Egypt) Act, which gives effect to written requests from the Tunisian government to freeze assets placed in Canadian financial institutions by senior officials of the former regime, as well as their family members and associates.

 Trade relations between Canada and Tunisia are modest, but improving.
 Canada is determined to seize new opportunities to strengthen commercial ties between the two countries and increase investments in Tunisia.
-Tunisia offers Canada interesting trade opportunities in the infrastructure, agriculture and processed food, engineering consulting, education and sustainable technology sectors.
+Tunisia offers Canada interesting trade opportunities in hydrocarbons, infrastructure, agriculture and processed food, engineering consulting, education and information and communication technology.
 Canada and Tunisia are currently negotiating a Foreign Investment Promotion and Protection Agreement (FIPA).
-In 2013, our bilateral trade with Tunisia totalled nearly C$425.3 million.
-In 2013, Tunisia was in 67th place among Canada's bilateral trade partners and is one of the priority countries identified in Canada's Global Markets Action Plan.
-On October 24, 2013 and April 1, 2014, two Tunisian business missions came to Canada, each comprising of more than one hundred participants.
-On April 1, 2014, the Tunisian airline Syphax inaugurated a direct Tunis-Montreal flight.
+In 2014, our bilateral trade with Tunisia totalled nearly C$166.3 million.
+In 2014, Tunisia was placed 88th among Canada's bilateral trade partners and is also one of the priority countries identified in Canada's Global Markets Action Plan as well as in the Canadian strategy regarding international education.
+On October 24, 2013 and April 1, 2014, two Tunisian business missions came to Canada, each comprising more than one hundred participants.
+Following these missions Canadian sent their own to Tunis to participate in Carrefour des Affaires et des Technologies (October 2014) and also to Sfax to participate in MEDIBAT(March 2015).

 Canada’s $15 million contribution to the Deauville Transition Fund is funding more than half a dozen projects in support of the democratic transition.
 Following the Jasmine Revolution of early 2011, the Government of Canada provided support to the transition, including for capacity-building programs in voter registration for the 2011 National General Assembly elections, freedom of expression and information, women’s’ civic and political engagement, media training and human rights.
 During the Libyan revolution of 2011, Canada also contributed $10.6 million in humanitarian assistance to help alleviate the strain of that conflict on neighbouring countries, including Tunisia.